TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormEngine/Rendering/Index.rst

 This element defines three wizards to be called by default.
 The :php:`renderType` concept is re-used, the values :php:`localizationStateSelector` are registered within the :php:`NodeFactory` and resolve to class names.
 They can be overridden and extended like all other nodes.
-The :php:`$defaultFieldWizards` are merged with TCA settings by the helper method :php:`renderFieldWizards()`, which uses the :php:`DependencyOrderingService` again.
+The :php:`$defaultFieldWizards` are merged with `TCA`:pn: settings by the helper method :php:`renderFieldWizards()`, which uses the :php:`DependencyOrderingService` again.

 It is possible to:

 * Override existing expansion nodes with own ones from extensions, even using the resolver mechanics is possible.
-* It is possible to disable single wizards via TCA
+* It is possible to disable single wizards via `TCA`:pn:
-* It is possible to add own expansion nodes at any position relative to the other nodes by specifying "before" and "after" in TCA.
+* It is possible to add own expansion nodes at any position relative to the other nodes by specifying "before" and "after" in `TCA`:pn:.

 Add fieldControl Example